joaovds/gotterChat-backend/README.md

 ## Project Overview

-This project is a backend implementation in Go for a real-time chat system using Socket.IO.
+This project is a backend implementation in Go for a real-time chat system using WebSocket.
 The primary goal is to create a scalable and efficient server that facilitates communication between multiple clients in real-time.

 ### Features